emirkmo/Adafruit_Python_DHT/README.md

 Provides a simple, safe, and typed reading of temperature and humidity from [DHT11, DHT22, AND AM2302 sensors](https://www.adafruit.com/products/385) via GPIO pins.

-For modern support by AdaFruit, see their [CircuitPython libraries](https://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging/python-setup).
+For modern support by Adafruit, see their [CircuitPython libraries](https://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging/python-setup).

 However, this simple library following modern python packaging was created because `CircuitPython` is a convoluted Kitchen sink that is difficult to use.
 I wouldn't recommend it.

-This fork is not affliated with AdaFruit in anyway.
+This fork is not affiliated with Adafruit in any way.
 All copyrights belong to them except for heavily modified or new code.

 ## Installation